plone/training/theming/theme-package.rst

      css:content=".documentDescription"
      css:if-content=".section-front-page" />

-So if we have the slide on the front page the Plone title will be placed inside he tag with the class ``brand-name`` and if we don't have the slider we see the title inside the tag with the class ``documentFirstHeading``.
+So if we have the slide on the front page, the Plone title will be placed inside the tag with the class ``brand-name``.
+If we don't have the slider, we see the title inside the tag with the class ``documentFirstHeading``.

 Status messages